grafana/scenes/docusaurus/docs/core-concepts.md

 Each scene object has a `$data` and `$timeRange` property that can be configured.
 Because a scene is an object tree, the data and time range configured through `SceneQueryRunner` and `SceneTimeRange` respectively are accessible to the objects they're  added to _and_ all descendant objects.

 In the following example, each `VizPanel` uses different data.
-Panel "A" uses data defined on the `EmbeddedScene`, while Panel "B" has it's own data and time range configured:
+"Panel A" uses data defined on the `EmbeddedScene`, while "Panel B" has its own data and time range configured:

 ```tsx
 // Scene data, used by Panel A